|Tuition fee type||Cost (per annum)|

 About your course

-- Based in the Public Health Institute at LJMU, with research expertise and specialism in a range of areas including drugs, alcohol, violence, and sexual health
+- Based in LJMU's Public Health Institute (PHI), which specialises in research on drugs, alcohol, violence, and sexual health

 - Wide variety of career destinations for public health graduates